Dr Anne Stobart

 Honorary University Fellow

-During my career in adult, further and higher education I gained a postgraduate degree in Women’s Studies at the University of Exeter, beginning a persisting interest in the history of medicine.
+During my career in adult, further and higher education I gained a postgraduate degree in Women’s Studies at the University of Exeter, beginning a persisting interest in the history of medicine and women healers.
 I am also trained as a consultant medical herbalist and I joined Middlesex University, London, in 2000, to teach on their degree programme for professional clinical practitioners of herbal medicine.
 In 2008 I completed my doctorate on early modern household medicine at Middlesex University.
-I am a member of the Advisory Board for the Journal of Herbal Medicine (Elsevier) and I co-ordinate the Herbal History Research Network JISCMail discussion list.
+My doctoral thesis formed the basis of Household Medicine in Seventeenth-Century England which was published in 2016.

-Seventeenth-century selfhelp healthcare
+Seventeenth-century selfhelp healthcare and domestic medicine

 Medicinal trees and shrubs, historical and present cultivation, harvest, trade and use